jeanP-tech/Technical-Support-Fundamental/networking.md

 **TCP** handles reliable delivery of information from one network to another
   important - it let us share information with other computer

+<h2>The Web</h2>

+People access the Internet, through the Web.
+Websites are text documents that we format with HTML(hypertext markup language)

+When you navigate a website, you type a URL(Uniform Resource Locator) like www.reddit.com
+- www: World Wide Web
+- reedit.com: domain. website name.
+- .com: type of website

+IP address-172.217.6.46 maps to Google's homepage through
+**DNS(Domain Name System)**
+-acts like Internet's directory and lets us use human readable words to map to an IP address